M66B/FairEmail/docs/FAQ-de-rAT.md

 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
 * Make sure you installed FairEmail via the right Google account if you configured multiple Google accounts on your device
 * Open the Play store app and wait at least a minute to give it time to synchronize with the Google servers
-* Öffnen Sie FairEmail und wechseln Sie zum Bildschirm mit den Pro-Funktionen, damit FairEmail die Einkäufe überprüfen kann.
+* Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases

 You can also try to clear the cache of the Play store app via the Android apps settings.
 Restarting the device might be necessary to let the Play store recognize the purchase correctly.